Frequently Asked Questions

 All new homes require a building permit and some will also need a planning permit.
 Planning permits, which are known as development applications in NSW, are compulsory in certain situations and must be obtained before construction begins.
 If your property is subject to any planning overlays, is within a bushfire zone or an area that is prone to flooding, has more than one dwelling on the block or has heritage considerations, it’s likely that you’ll need a planning permit.
 Building permits (or Complying Development Certificates in NSW) are issued once your home is built, inspected and found to be safe and built in accordance with the building code.
 All new homes, whether modular, kit or conventionally built, must have a building permit.

-As part of the process to obtaining a building permit, new homes must have a minimum 6-star energy rating.
+As part of the process to obtaining a building permit, new homes must have a minimum 7-star energy rating.
 Energy ratings on homes range from 1 to 10 – 1 being the least energy efficient, and 10 being the best.
 An approved energy rating consultant calculates the rating based on a number of factors including size, building orientation, insulation, shading, windows, and energy efficient lighting.
-Our homes are all built to a minimum 6-star energy rating, and there are many building sustainability upgrades that you can choose to include to further increase this rating.
+Our homes are all built to a minimum 7-star energy rating, and there are many building sustainability upgrades that you can choose to include to further increase this rating.

 If you’re building a new home in Australia, it’s highly likely a BAL (Bushfire Attack Level) rating will be required.
 There are six BAL categories ranging from low to extreme.
 A BAL report can be completed by a fire assessor or engineer and they’ll base their findings on the Fire Danger Index, slope of the site, the type of vegetation surrounding the property and how close it is to your home.
 Your rating will impact on a number of factors when it’s time to build – if the BAL is over 12.5 there will be special requirements relating to materials used.
 Our standard modular homes are built to a BAL 12.5 rating – if a higher rating is required further upgrades can be added to meet the BAL rating for your site.

 Yes, we can build to BAL 40.
 BAL 40 construction levels are achievable with modular homes, with substantial upgrades to construction materials, which are compliant with the provisions of the Australian Standard for construction of buildings in bushfire prone areas, AS 3959.
+No, we are not able to build to BAL FZ (Flame Zone).

 A Land Capability Assessment (LCA) is a detailed assessment and report that is applicable if your property is located in an area that is not connected to sewerage.
 It identifies site features that will assist you in developing a management plan for your on-site wastewater management that will enhance long-term sustainability and minimise environmental impacts.
 The LCA will determine the best place for the installation of a waste water treatment system including the location of an effluent field.